BBL-Pokal

 Basketball Bundesliga-Pokal, commonly known as the BBL-Pokal, is the annual national basketball cup competition in Germany.
-Since 2009, the title has been awarded to the winner of a tournament competition between top clubs of each Basketball Bundesliga (BBL) season.
+Since 2009, the competition has been conducted only between the top-ranked clubs of each Basketball Bundesliga (BBL).

 History and format

-The competition was founded in 1966, by the German Basketball Federation.
+The competition was founded in 1966 by the German Basketball Federation.
 The first final of the German Basketball Cup took place on 11 June 1967, in Oberhausen.
 Since 1993, the cup championship is decided in a final four format, which is held over one weekend.
 The host team of the cup's final four, is automatically set as one of the participants.
 The three remaining teams are determined by three quarterfinal matches, played between the winners of the earlier round matches.

 Starting from the 2018–19 season, the format was changed to a sixteen team knock-out tournament, with the sixteen highest seeded teams from the previous season qualifying.